Home » FAQ

 ENDURA steel is 8 times more wear-resistant than mild steel, and longer lasting.
 It begins as a relatively low hardness steel, but “work hardens” to become a very high hardness steel.
 The microstructure of the steel is very homogeneous due to the heat treatment and quenching in oil (rather than water).
 This limits tearing, shearing and gouging of the steel.

 ENDURA is a unique steel that is easy to process, has a homogeneous microstructure, uses the trip effect, and work hardens to a very high level when in service.
-It’s the primary choice for those who need steel that is tough, hard, abrasion-resistant, and available at a competitive price.
+It’s the primary choice for those who need steel that is tough, hard, impact and abrasion resistant, and available at a competitive price.
 ENDURA steel has proven to extend the service life of equipment by 2-3 times when compared to other common wear steels.

 ENDURA steel has a metallurgical phenomenon recognized as the TRIP Effect (Transformation Induced by Plasticity).
 This results from the spontaneous rearrangement of metallic atoms under pressure and stress.
 When rocks, gravel, and other abrasion materials crash into ENDURA steel, there’s great reduction in the damage because of the TRIP Effect.